epfldata/sc-public/doc/FAQ.md

 The `relation-gen` project is just another sbt project defined to run this code easily, using the command `sbt relation-gen/run`.
 This is the command that will make the query defined in the compiled program actually execute.

+To avoid restarting sbt each time, you can also just type `sbt` in a terminal and enter the commands `relation-deep/run` and `relation-gen/run` directly in the promt.

+#### `sbt` does not compile the project successfully

+Make sure you are calling sbt from the `relation-dsl` directory (and _not_ from `relation-deep`, for example).
+In order to run the compiler and the generated code, see the answer above.